Think about a song with a robotic voice… there are thousands, right? That’s all thanks to the legendary Vocoder.

 This creates the distinctive sound we recognize today as Vocoding.
 If you have ever used (or tried to grasp the concept of) FM Synthesis, it follows the same basic principle.

 It works using a set of generators known as the Modulator and the Carrier:

-- 1. THE MODULATOR: The human voice (or any input, when used creatively), used for its dynamic and structural content.
+- THE MODULATOR 一 The human voice (or any input, when used creatively), used for its dynamic and structural content.
 For example the words you say, without any identifiable characteristics, like the pitch and voice itself.

-- 2. THE CARRIER: The waves/signals the vocoder uses to ‘encode’ or generate the Spectral Content that’s applied to the voice itself.
+- THE CARRIER 一 The waves/signals the vocoder uses to ‘encode’ or generate the Spectral Content that’s applied to the voice itself.
 This ignores any dynamic or structural content that the signal may have.
 Used strictly for its spectral and harmonic content.

 It takes the structure (not the Tonality) of what you’re saying and imparts the sonic characteristics of the carrier wave/signal; ignoring the pitch, timbre, and formants of the user’s vocals.

 Originally, producers were restricted to the waveforms that were available and were forced to creatively trick the vocoder into using an audio signal other than what’s spoken into the (provided) Gooseneck Mic.

 Luckily, with DSP and modern technology, you can now use any signal as the carrier and modulator.

 ≫ Whenever possible, try exchanging the voice for drums, like the ones found in the FREE Unison Essential Drum Loops.